 McKinnon’sinput into the design of this camera backpack has made it one of the best high-end camera rucksacks available—whether you’re a jobbing photographer or eager amateur.

-You can customise the inside of the bag using the folding dividers, adapting the bag to suit the particular job in hand.
+You can customize the inside of the bag using the folding dividers, adapting the bag to suit the particular job in hand.
 If you’re going away on a weekend mission, expand the clothing section and throw in another outfit.
-Plus you’ll never miss a critical moment again with those quick-access side pockets.
+Plus, you’ll never miss a critical moment again with those quick-access side pockets.

-For comfort, you’ve got waist and chest straps to distribute weight, and shoulder tensions to help lighten the load, leaving you free to focus on capturing those perfect #nofilter shots.
+For comfort, you’ve got waist and chest straps to distribute weight, and shoulder tension to help lighten the load, leaving you free to focus on capturing those perfect #nofilter shots.

 With the Nomatic McKinnon, you can set out to secure mind-blowing snaps—and feel assured that your camera gear is going to survive the outing, whatever happens.